 Have you been to Costa Rica before?
 Where are your favorite places to visit?

-Want more Central American travel ideas?
+Want more Central American/Caribbean travel ideas?
 Check these posts out:

 - Ultimate 7 Days in Belize

 - How Much Does a Trip to Costa Rica Cost?